jVitaliy/pyqueue/README.md

 from, exclude and pattern are not mandatory.
 Folder `to` should have an absolute path to destination folder.
 Folder `from` should have the relative path, it is related on local repo folder which has been created by git clone. exclude and pattern contain the list of patterns separated by pipline `|`.

+`deployToRemote( credentials, /absolute/path, exclude=.git|tests);` deploy to remote, except `credentials` all other parameters are similar to deployTo parameters.
+For now deployToRemote supports deployment only over ssh, so credentials should be a var from sshCredentials.

 Example:
 ```